 A copy of the Scheme's current SIP is also supplied to the Sponsoring Employer, the Scheme's investment platform provider, the Scheme's auditors and the Scheme Actuary.

-This SIP, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees on 2 December 2020.
+This SIP, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees.